k3erg/marantz-denon-telnet/README.md

 ## What does this package do?
 This package allows to control your marantz or Denon AVR over telnet.
 It was written to support the homebridge-marantz-denon-telnet package.
-You might like the use the marantz-denon-upnpdiscovery package as well, if you don't want to lookup your AVR's IP address by hand.
+You might want to install the marantz-denon-upnpdiscovery package as well, if you don't like to lookup your AVR's IP address by hand.